hashicorp/terraform/docs/resource-instance-change-lifecycle.md

-# Terraform Resource Instance Change Lifecycle
+# mnptu Resource Instance Change Lifecycle

-This document describes the relationships between the different operations called on a Terraform Provider to handle a change to a resource instance.
+This document describes the relationships between the different operations called on a mnptu Provider to handle a change to a resource instance.

 ![](https://user-images.githubusercontent.com/20180/172506401-777597dc-3e6e-411d-9580-b192fd34adba.png)